The internet is full of advice articles when it comes to Upwork.

 Want to know what the interview process looks like?
 Keep reading young padawan.

 When a client posts a new freelance job on Upwork, they are given the option to invite specific freelancers to apply.

-Upwork strives to suggest freelancers that are the best fit for the job, which are usually displayed in a paginated list.
-But the client may also search the Upwork database for freelancers whose profiles contain keywords related to the job post.
+The client may also search the Upwork database for freelancers whose profiles contain keywords related to the job post.

 Only freelancers who have their availability turned on will appear on this list.

 In the screenshot above, the client is searching for WordPress and web design professionals with GeneratePress experience.
 This example offers a glimpse into exactly what that looks like from the client’s perspective.

 The client may choose to send invitations to one or many freelancers – or none at all.